glynnbird/couchexport/README.md

-# couchexport
+# couchcsvexport
 ## Introduction

-The _couchexport_ command-line utility is useful for exporting Apache CouchDB database to CSV format.
+The _couchcsvexport_ command-line utility is useful for exporting Apache CouchDB database to CSV format.
 Note:

 - the documents must be uniform i.e. have the same number of attributes.
 - "flat" JSON documents make for better CSV exports